bmoniey/FilamentMeasuringTool/README.md

 - Units Button: Stores the calibration and returns to Normal Mode

 ### Notes:
 1. Using while Cura is open is not recommended.
-The software tries to access the serial port of the arduino and funny things can start to happen.
+The software tries to access the serial port of the Arduino and funny things can start to happen.
 Simple close Cura when using the device.

 ## Version

-### 1.0.0
+### 2.34.1 (10/11/2021)
-- Failed attempt using an analog rotary encoder
+- This update is the result of a merge from the protected branch
+- Successful change to Adafruit_SSD1306 library for change from private to protected data.
+Thanks to the open source community and LadyAda for working on the pull request.
+- code clean-up using the clang-format tool in windows
+- inverted this revision list so latest changes go first!

-### 2.0.0
+### 2.23.1 (10/3/2021)
-- Initial Release of FMT20
+- working with Adafruit on change from private to protected
+- added back in the Adafruit_SSD1306_D.cpp,h files which implement the display(dfunct_t dfunct) method which is less complicated and will be able to benefit from any other modifications made to the base library.
+Hopefully the protected will become mainline which will allow this fork to die and no special library checkout will be needed.

-### 2.1.0
+### 2.18.1 (10/2/2021)
-- store and read calibration from eeprom
-- added calibration mode
+- revision now in format major.git-revision.build numbers
-- added updates to push-buttons to handle calibration mode
+- added note to display to help with tracking branches
+- start-up delay from 1s to 2s to give user a change to read it!
+- added comments in the fmt.ino file to indicate what branch the project goes with

 ### 2.1.1
 - removed unused variables and comments